 Schwartz has been an Associate Artist at the Alley Theatre in Houston, Texas since 2007.
 In New York City, he has founded and run two commercial producing companies.
 He is currently president of Red Griffin Media, which was one of the lead producers of the new musical Rooms: A Rock Romance off-Broadway in 2009.
 He was President of RIOT Entertainment from 2000 until 2005, which was one of the lead producers of Bat Boy: The Musical off-Broadway, produced cabaret performances Upstairs at Studio 54, and which developed new works for the stage through readings and workshops.

-He is a graduate of Harvard University and a member of the Stage Directors and Choreographers Society.
+He is a graduate of Harvard University a member of the Stage Directors and Choreographers Society and was a Tony Award Nominator from 2014 to 2016.

 Phone: (212) 904-1000